 Post-Impressionism

-The British critic Roger Fry devised the term Post-Impressionism in 1910 while organizing an exhibition in London at the Grafton Galleries to introduce recent French art to the British public.
+The British critic Roger Fry devised the term Post-Impressionism in 1910 while organising an exhibition in London at the Grafton Galleries to introduce recent French art to the British public.
 For him, Post-Impressionism meant painters who “consider the Impressionists too naturalistic.”
-(Fry, 1911) He argued that Post-Impressionist painters privileged the simplicity of form and the expression of emotions over the Impressionists’ tendency to capture mere “shimmer and colour.”(Fry, 1911) Fry singled out Paul Gauguin, Vincent van Gogh and Paul Cézanne for their efforts to advance Impressionism.
+He argued that Post-Impressionist painters privileged the simplicity of form and the expression of emotions over the Impressionists’ tendency to capture mere “shimmer and colour.”
+Fry singled out Paul Gauguin, Vincent van Gogh and Paul Cézanne for their efforts to advance Impressionism.
 An exhibition at the Museum of Modern Art in New York in 1929, organized by Alfred H. Barr, Jr. added Georges Seurat to the core group of Post-Impressionists.
 Barr declared that through their artistic innovations, all four artists had emerged from “the Impressionist blind-alley.”
-(Barr, 1929).
-While subsequent exhibitions and publications have attempted to broaden the range of artists who could be considered Post-Impressionists (for example, an exhibition organized by the Royal Academy of Arts in London in 1979), Seurat, Gauguin, van Gogh, and Cézanne continue to be celebrated as the artists who made the most noteworthy contributions to Post-Impressionism, forging the way to Fauvism, Cubism, Expressionism, and beyond.
+While subsequent exhibitions and publications have attempted to broaden the range of artists who could be considered Post-Impressionists (for example, an exhibition organised by the Royal Academy of Arts in London in 1979), Seurat, Gauguin, van Gogh, and Cézanne continue to be celebrated as the artists who made the most noteworthy contributions to Post-Impressionism, forging the way to Fauvism, Cubism, Expressionism, and beyond.

 The emergence of Post-Impressionism is closely aligned with the demise of Impressionism.
-In 1886, Impressionist artists organized their eighth – and what was to become their final – exhibition.
+In 1886, Impressionist artists organised their eighth – and what was to become their final – exhibition.
 Twelve years after their first exhibition in 1874, the Impressionists found themselves splintering apart, as they, their critics, and other artists began to look for new means of artistic expression that depended less on optical effects and more on underlying structure and form.
 For one younger artist, Georges Seurat, the solution was to instill Impressionist subject matter – scenes of everyday life – with a sense of permanence, derived from classical precedents.
 Seurat developed a new method of applying paint based on colour theory.
 Forsaking the loose brushstrokes of the Impressionists, he replaced them with small dots in complementary colours, applied tightly and systematically.
 Seurat introduced his new method, which he called Chromo-luminarism, at the 1886 Impressionist exhibition, alongside work in the same manner by fellow artists Paul Signac and Camille Pissarro.
 The critic Félix Fénéon dubbed the new technique Neo-Impressionism, while Signac favoured Divisionism.
 Other critics, however, coined the term Pointillism, and it is by this name that the method is usually known.

 Paul Gauguin, who began exhibiting with the Impressionists in 1879, also sought ways to rejuvenate painting during the 1880s.
 He initially found direction through the work of a younger artist, Émile Bernard, whom he met in Brittany.
 Gauguin emulated Bernard’s style of painting, which involved applying patches of bright, flat, non-naturalistic colour onto the canvas, surrounded by dark contours.
 Known as Cloisonnism, the style’s name came from its resemblance to cloisonné enamel work.
 The appeal of Cloisonnisim to Gauguin was its rejection of the illusion of three-dimensionality, and its expressive potential.
 To set his work apart from Bernard’s, Gauguin deemed his new mode of working Synthetism, by which he meant painting that did not simply privilege subject matter but also emphasized form and feeling.
 His years spent in Tahiti inspired work incorporating subjects and motifs from the more “primitive” world that Gauguin sought out as he rejected European materialism.
 His increasing insistence on depicting scenes sparked by ideas, emotions, and visions linked him to the writers and painters of the European Symbolist movement.